Village: Slavic-speaking countries

 Another Slavic word for a village is ves (wieś, wioska; ves, vesnice; ves; vas; весь).
 In Slovenia, the word selo is used for very small villages (fewer than 100 people) and in dialects; the Slovene word vas is used all over Slovenia.
-In Russia, the word ves is archaic, but remains in idioms and locality names, such as Vesyegonsk.
+In Russia and Bulgaria, the word ves is archaic, but remains in idioms and locality names, such as Vesyegonsk and Belevehchevo.

 The most commonly used word for village in Slovak is dedina (dialectical also dzedzina).
 The word's etymology may be (or may not be) rooted in the verb dediť ("to inherit"), referencing the inheriting of whole villages or properties within villages by noblemen or wealthy landowners.
 Another etymology could be related to the Sanskrit word deśá (देश) similar to the Afghan deh, Bengal desh and Indonesian desa.
 The term ves appears in settlement names (mostly villages, but also some towns that evolved over time from villages).
 The dialect term for village in east Slovakia is also valal (or valala).
 Dedina is unrelated to the rarer east Slavic term derevna, which refers to a village with wooden (derevo) housing.